 Discussion

 Our analysis of the attributes of individual fires produced a novel, generalised index of pyrodiversity using widely available metrics of principal fire attributes.
-This marks a major advance in our understanding of pyrodiversity and provides a template for future research in savannas and other flammable biomes.
+This marks an advance in understanding of pyrodiversity and provides a template for future research in savannas and other flammable biomes.
 We weighted fire size, season, frequency, and intensity equally, but future work might consider whether some fire attributes warrant more weight than others.
 For example, it could be argued that variability in the seasonal timing of fire (which results in variation in fire intensity, patchiness, plant phenology etc.) should be given greater weight than variability in fire size.

-The value of retaining the original definition of pyrodiversity from Martin and Sapsis (1992) is highlighted by our analyses of the drivers and scale dependence of pyrodiversity, which would not have been possible under the definition recently proposed by Bowman et al. (2016).
-The breadth of Bowman et al.’s approach provides a thought-provoking window into the role of fire as an evolutionary driver embedded in food webs, but it presents a concept that is difficult to quantify and risks losing insights to be gained from directly considering the amount of variability of fire attributes for an ecosystem.
-Furthermore, by viewing pyrodiversity as an emergent property of an ecosystem – contingent upon local food web dynamics and community composition – the scope for comparing pyrodiversity, and its role in shaping, rather than being shaped by, biodiversity, is considerably narrowed.
-We propose that retaining a simpler, more focussed and more readily quantifiable perspective on pyrodiversity – based on the original definition and the approach we provide here – allows for more general study of pyrodiversity across regions that in turn will inform the holistic perspective on the trophic dynamics of fire encouraged by Bowman et al. (2016).
+The value of retaining the original definition of pyrodiversity from Martin and Sapsis (1992) is highlighted by our analyses of the drivers and spatial grain dependence of pyrodiversity, which would not have been possible under the definition recently proposed by Bowman et al. (2016).
+We suggest that redefining pyrodiversity to be entirely contingent on context makes quantification difficult and risks losing insights available from directly considering the variability of fire attributes within an ecosystem.
+The approach we present here allows for pyrodiversity and its effects on ecosystems to be compared among regions, which in turn will inform the holistic perspective on the trophic dynamics of fire encouraged by Bowman et al. (2016).

-Our analysis of pyrodiversity across sub-Saharan Africa is to some extent constrained by the quality of the remotely-sensed data products that we used.
+Our analysis of pyrodiversity across sub-Saharan Africa is to some extent constrained by the quality of the remotely sensed data products that we used.
 For example, these products limit the range of fire sizes and time since last fire that we could record.
 This constraint will diminish with longer recording periods and better sensors, but is unlikely to a change the general patterns we observe.
 Nonetheless, the value of developing a pyrodiversity index that incorporates individual fire characteristics into one metric is independent of the data quality used in this study.
 Landscape-scale analyses, for example, might choose to use LANDSAT data or field records to quantify pyrodiversity.

 Environment–pyrodiversity relationships